tarwn/lessthandot-hugo/blogs/content/posts/2010-02-26-grouping-dba-junk.md

 Maintaining order as a DBA starts with our own messes.
 That’s a pretty direct statement we can really dive into.
 SQL Server has for many versions given us the ability to manage our messes by grouping them into meaningful areas called schemas.
 Many times people set schemas aside and only think of them as a security method but they are much more.
 They take the booby out of us!

 In my own installations each instance contains a DBA database and everything I do as a DBA or Developer resides in there.
-To learn more about that first step in maintaining order check out, &#8220;[Instance design; Where to do your work as a DBA and DB Developer][1]&#8220;.
+To learn more about that first step in maintaining order check out, “[Instance design; Where to do your work as a DBA and DB Developer][1]“.

 We can go much farther than that knowing schemas are available to us by grouping objects specific to other databases we maintain.